top of page

 Type of Assistance

-Regular LIHEAP Assistance is based on applications that are taken during intake periods.
-The intake periods are as follows; October, November-January, February-April, May- July, and August-September.
-The applications are then processed and given points based on each household's needs.
-Households are given points for poverty level, disability, children under 6, veterans, and elderly.
-Depending on the amount of funding we have at the time of payments each quarter, the households with the highest points will be served first.
-A household may be placed on the waiting list and may be served later in the fiscal year.
+Regular LIHEAP Assistance is based on applications that are taken year round.
+Benefits are sent directly to the energy provider within 60 days of the last day of the month in which you apply, provided funding is available.
+Applications are given points based on the household's income level, percentage of income used for energy, and whether any household members are disabled, under the age of 6, veterans, or elderly.
+Depending on the amount of funding we have at the time of payments, the households with the highest points will be served first.
+A household may be placed on the waiting list and may be served later in the fiscal year if funding is limited.

 What you need to apply for assistance